General Information 1.5

 Music Use Fee Card and Applied Music Fee and Registration

-See the School Accounting Technician in room 165 for information concerning scholarships.
-You must adhere to the contract requirements of your scholarship in order to continue to receive it.
-All students receiving a named endowed scholarship MUST write a thank you letter to the donor; further information will be provided each semester.
+See Ms. Lucy Yamakawa Cox in Music room 165 for financial information concerning scholarships.
+You must adhere to the contract requirements in your scholarship letter in order to continue to receive funding.
+All students receiving a named endowed scholarship will be asked to write a thank you letter to the donor; further information will be provided each semester.

 - Freshmen must complete a Music Systems/Theory placement exam during the first class meeting of Music 1A or Music 9 (Fall 2015, Monday August 24, 9:30AM).

-- Piano proficiency exams for those who have taken piano are held during the two days before classes start.
+- Piano proficiency exams for those who have studied piano previous to college will be held August 18 and 19, 2015.
 Consult the Schedule of Classes for dates, times, and places.
-See 2.9 requirements.
+See 2.9 for piano requirements.

 Voice majors can change teachers only once.
 Consult the area coordinator and your current applied instructor for procedures.

-The Bachelor of Arts in Music Degree is a liberal arts degree allowing maximum flexibility for the student to shape a course of study.
-Students must meet with the Music Advisor to determine what courses will be taken in addition to the required core and support courses.
-These courses will lead to a culminating senior project.
+The Bachelor of Arts in Music degree is a liberal arts degree allowing maximum flexibility for the student to shape a course of study.
+Students must meet with the Music Advisor to determine their course of study.
+The curriculum leads to a culminating senior project.
 Applied lessons are optional in the degree and are only allowed with permission of the Area Coordinator and the School Director.

 Bachelor of Music Degree in Performance, Composition, Jazz Studies and Music Education

 The Bachelor of Music is a professional degree that is screened by audition only.
 Students interested in the Bachelor of Music in Performance, Composition, or Jazz studies should express interest at the first audition and follow instructions given by the respective applied faculty and music advisor.
 Admission to these programs after the second semester for freshmen or first semester for transfers will not be allowed.
-Note that ALL requirements and units for the BM degrees must be met.
 See catalog or advisement sheets for concentration requirements in Performance, Jazz Studies Composition, and Music Education.